-Need something special away from the ordinary?
-Then try gorilla habituation than the normal gorilla trekking.
+Need something special away from the ordinary gorilla trekking?
+Then try gorilla habituation in the Rushaga sector of Bwindi Impenetrable National Park than the normal gorilla trekking in Uganda.
 While the internet flourishes with personal stories about gorilla trekking experiences, gorilla habituation remains a soft-spoken but highly coveted wildlife experience in Africa.
+It is slightly expensive though.

 Gorilla habituation experience is done by visitors in company of ranger guides, researchers, and trackers; this process literally means training / taming the wild mountain gorillas to get accustomed to human presence.
 This can take up to two years, or sometimes even more depending on how fast the gorillas get used.